RobertPastor/calculator/README.md

 } )();

 ```

 ## Antlr4 annotations generation within the worker

 The following code shows the modifications made to the OnUpdate function of the worker.
+Please note the two error listeners, one attached to the lexer and one attached to the parser.

 ```